 - Lightweight travel scarf with pocket– covers cleavage/shoulders, especially if you go to a mosque.
 Also ideal for storing some money etc. Especially great for travel days.

 - Rashguard– if you are going to be hitting up Egypt’s beaches, rashguards are a great pick to not only help ward off the sun (nobody wants to burn on vacation!) but also to cover up a bit more.
 Check my list of inclusive swimwear brands that I love.

 - Reef safe Sunscreen: Egypt has some gorgeous coral reefs so if you plan on being in the water please use a reef safe sunscreen to help protect the reefs and marine life.

 - Anti-chafing balm: For those of us who suffer from the dreaded chub rub!

 Having travelled to Cairo, Alexandria, Luxor, Aswan, and Dahab, I felt like the clothing differed in each area, and what I wore depended on what I was doing.
-Being with a tour guide at the temples or on the Nile River cruise which was filled with other tourists, was a bit less stressful than walking around local streets and neighbourhoods.
+Being with a tour guide at the temples or on the Nile River cruise which was filled with other tourists was a bit less stressful than walking around local streets and neighbourhoods.
 I felt more conscious of being covered up during these times and though I didn’t bring any really tight clothing, I chose the loosest of my tops for the times I spent exploring the cities.

 Finally, I feel like it’s important to note that I did travel with a man.
 I’ve heard mixed reviews on solo female travel in Egypt and while I had an amazing time, I know the fact that I had my brother with me did play a role.
 However, at the end of the day, whether you are travelling alone, with a man, or with other women, the most important thing to remember is to be respectful the local culture (it is a conservative country) and mindful of your own personal comfort level when considering what to wear in Egypt.